iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 }
 ```

-Allowing non-determinism opens the way for modeling a lot more of cool situations.
+Allowing non-determinism opens the way for modeling a lot more cool situations.
 For example, robots that play video games!
 The states may be the internal state of the game or some partial observation of them
 that is available to the player